montasim/library-management-system-server/README.md

         - Add a book to favorite
         - Remove a book from favorite
         - Get all favorite books
+    - Recently visited
+        - Add a book to recently visited
+        - Get all recently visited books
 2. Admin
     - Admin
        - Create admin